Abu Ayyub al-Masri: Entry in militant groups

 Abdel Moneim Ezz El-Din Ali Al-Badawi was born in Kafr Al Asar, Sharqia Governorate, Egypt.
 He joined the Muslim Brotherhood and, according to General Caldwell, joined Ayman al-Zawahiri's Egyptian Islamic Jihad in 1982, where he "worked with Zawahiri."
-Al-Masri went to Afghanistan in 1999, where he attended Osama bin Laden's al-Farouk camp, becoming an expert with explosives.
+Al-Masri went to Afghanistan in 1999, where he became affiliated with the Al-Qaeda network and attended Osama bin Laden's al-Farouk camp, becoming an expert with explosives.

 Marriage

 al-Masri entered Yemen using a fake passport under the name "Yussef Haddad Labib" and taught in village schools.
 He married Hasna Yahia Ali Hussein, a native of Yemen, in the capital Sanaa in 1998 and they had three children.
 Hasna was arrested in the same April 18 operation in the Lake Tharthar area, south of Baghdad, in which her husband was killed.
 "I only found out that he was Abu Ayyub al-Masri after the death of Abu Musab al-Zarqawi," Hasna subsequently stated, referring to the Jordanian commander of Al-Qaeda in Iraq, who was killed in a 2006 US air raid and replaced by her husband.
-Hasna asserted that her husband had always been a "secretive character."
+Hasna asserted that her husband had always been a "secretive character".
 In 2011, his wife Hasna was sentenced to death in Iraq.